Tape-Worm/NoesisGUI.MonoGameWrapper/README.md

-NoesisGUI MonoGame Integration
+NoesisGUI 1.3 beta MonoGame Integration (forked from [aienabled](https://github.com/aienabled/NoesisGUI.MonoGameWrapper))
 =============
-This library provides solution for integration [NoesisGUI](http://noesisengine.com) with [MonoGame](http://monogame.net) library.
+This library provides a solution for integration [NoesisGUI 1.3](http://noesisengine.com) with [MonoGame 3.*](http://monogame.net) library.
 Currently it supports only MonoGame projects for Windows DX11.
-OpenGL support planned.
 Example MonoGame project with integrated NoesisGUI is included.

 Prerequisites